TVR Wedge chassis sill (‘outrigger’) repairs

 Now for the good bit: apply angle grinder and chop the sill tubes out.
 Don’t get too close to the outrigger tubes at this stage: you can clean up these areas once the bulk of the rot is out of the way.
 You should then aim to recreate the 'fish-mouth' shape of the tube ends to allow a good fit against the new sill tube.
 I usually start by cutting the new sill tube to the required length and offer it up frequently, cutting the front end of the tube to match the end angle of the front outrigger last.
 Now you can weld the sill tube in place, taking precautions against fire, weld spatter on paintwork etc. Some dexterity is needed to weld right round the outrigger tubes, and be aware that current MOT regulations stipulate that all chassis welding must be continuous - you can't 'weld a bit, miss a bit' as in the old days!
 Make a blanking plate for the rearmost end of the tube on ‘A’ frame cars (as next picture).

 Fabricate the new sill plates as per the drawings, then offer them up to the sill tubes and secure parallel to the bodyshell with a ‘G’clamp, checking alignment of all holes before tacking in place.
 Make any adjustments with file, drill or grinder, then complete the welds.
 The plates are welded along their lower edge, and in the top ‘valley’ formed by the plate and tube.
-(If you are just replacing the plates, it’s possible to carefully grind out these welds and remove the old plates).
+If you are just replacing the plates, it’s possible to carefully slit through these welds with a thin cutting disc, dressing any remaining weld off afterwards once the plate is out of the way.

-(New right rear sill plate on my car; note tube actually solid once surface rust removed)
+(New right rear sill plate on my car; note tube actually solid once surface rust removed.
+Copper fuel line to be handled carefully!)

 Now you want to ensure that rust stays away for a while: apply suitable paint and underseal in liberal quantities.